-By Period Less than More than Total ıl 1 year 1 to 3 years 3 to 5 years 5 years (in millions) Property leases, net of sublease income (1) \$ 193 \$ 25 \$ 49 \$ 43 \$ 76 Expected commitment fee payments on 2015 Credit Facility (2) 6 2 3 1 Purchase obligations and other (3) 19 7 8 3 1 Total (4) \$ 218 \$ 34 \$ 60 \$ 47 \$ 77
+By Period Less than Total 1 year 1 to 3 years 1 to 3 years 3 to 5 years More than 5 years (in millions) Purchase obligations and other (1) \$ 10 \$ 3 \$ 4 \$ 3 \$ Expected commitment fee payments on 2015 Credit Facility (2) 4 2 2 Total (3)(4) \$ 14 \$ 5 \$ 6 \$ 3 \$

-(1)Estimated future minimum rental payments under operating leases with non-cancelable lease terms, including our corporate headquarters lease in Needham, MA.

-- Expected commitment fee payments are based on the daily unused portion of our 2015 Credit Facility, issued letters of credit, and the effective (2)commitment fee rate as of December 31, 2018; however, these variables could change significantly in the future.
-Refer to "Note 10: Debt" for a discussion of the 2015 Credit Facility with additional information on our available borrowing capacity and effective commitment fee as of December 31,2018. - Estimated purchase obligations that are fixed and determinable are primarily related to telecommunication and licensing contracts, with various (3) expiration dates through approximately December 2024.
-These contracts have non-cancelable terms or are cancelable only upon payment of significant penalty. - Excluded from the table was \$3 million of undrawn standby letters of credit, primarily related to our property leases.
-(4)
+- (1) Estimated purchase obligations that are fixed and determinable, primarily related to telecommunication contracts, with various expiration dates through approximately December 2024.
+These contracts have non-cancelable terms or are cancelable only upon payment of significant penalty. - (2) Expected commitment fee payments are based on the daily unused portion of our 2015 Credit Facility, issued letters of credit, and the effective commitment fee rate as of December 31, 2019; however, these variables could change significantly in the future.
+Refer to "Note 10: Debt" for a discussion of the 2015 Credit Facility with additional information on our available borrowing capacity and effective commitment fee as of December 31, 2019. - (3) Excluded from the table was \$3 million of undrawn standby letters of credit, primarily as security deposits for certain property leases as of December 31, 2019. - (4) Refer to "Note 2: Significant Accounting Policies" for expected future lease payments under existing non-cancelable leases as of December 31, 2019, which are excluded from this table.